yuqingd/sim2real2sim_rad/README.md

 - Like above, make sure libglew and libGL are installed.
 - If `/usr/lib/nvidia` exists but '/usr/lib/nvidia-430/` (or some other number) does not exist, run `ln -s /usr/lib/nvidia /usr/lib/nvidia-430`.
 It may have to match the number of your nvidia driver, I'm not sure.
 - Consider adding that symlink to LD_LIBRARY PATH.
+- If /usr/lib/nvidia doesn't exist, and neither does /usr/lib/nvidia-xxx, then create the folder `/usr/lib/nvidia /usr/lib/nvidia-430`.

-Error `RuntimeError: Failed to initialize OpenGL`
+Error message `RuntimeError: Failed to initialize OpenGL:
--
+- Make sure MUJOCO_GL is correct (egl for DMC, osmesa for anything else).

 Which error is the best?
 Framebuffer > GLEW initialization > Failed to initialize OpenGL.